Need Help? Give us a call.

 Just because you’ve sent an invoice doesn’t mean you’ll get paid.
 Avoid overpaying on taxes and hours spent sifting through your revenue account and receivables listing by circling back with vendors who owe you money.
 Send invoices right after a job to increase the chances of prompt payment, and follow up with friendly reminders as the deadline approaches.
 You can even offer early payment discounts to incentivize your customers to pay quickly.
 Accepting online payments and using cloud-based accounting software can also help automate this process for you.

 Even if your business is financially sound today, you want to make sure things stay positive.
-Using financial projects, you can estimate where your company will be the following year and even two or three years down the road.
+Using financial projections and reports—like a common size analysis or general profit and loss statement—you can estimate where your company will be the following year and even two or three years down the road.
 Financial projections can help you figure out where to invest business revenue and whether and when you’ll need to start applying for a business loan.

 Financial forecasting can be tricky because you have to figure out how expenses can change due to natural forces (e.g. inflation) as well as decisions by your clients.
 The same is true for revenue, where you’ll have to factor in price increases and the number of customers marketing will generate each year.
 Sitting down with your accountant or using accounting software are the best ways to develop realistic financial projections.